Refer to the ACC Hazardous Materials Flow Chart before taking any action to report or clean up a spill.

 - Allow the spill time to neutralize (e.g., wait until the bubbling reaction stops).

 - When using a neutralizing spill kit, these kits are buffered and will not have a bubbling action.
 Use care not to over-neutralize.

 - Test the pH of the spill after the neutralization reaction has stopped with pH paper.
 Once a pH of between 6 and 9 has been achieved, the material can be transferred into an appropriate secondary container for disposal.

 - The container will then be marked with the "Hazardous Waste" label identifying what material was cleaned up.
-Contact the Environmental Health, Safety, and Insurance Office for assistance with labeling and for chemical waste pickup.
+Contact the Safety and Environmental Management Office for assistance with labeling and for chemical waste pickup.

 Note: Some acids cannot be neutralized and will require special procedures for spill clean-up.
 Some examples are chromic acid and hydrofluoric acid.
-Immediately contact the Environmental Health, Safety, and Insurance Office when a spill of this type occurs.
+Immediately contact the Safety and Environmental Management Office when a spill of this type occurs.